 — Do not hitch rides from bicycles, cars, or other vehicles.

 — Carefully practice tricks in designated skateboarding areas.

-Children's Healthcare of Atlanta (404/250-KIDS), one of the leading pediatric healthcare systems in the country, is pleased to offer summer tips for parents and their children.
+Children’s Healthcare of Atlanta, one of the leading pediatric healthcare systems in the country, does extensive research on pediatric health issues and shared these safety tips for active parents and children.